syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 ![PrintMargin](Page-Settings_images/PrintMargin.png)

-## How to change the Unit of the page
+## How to change the unit of the page

-The measurement Units of the page can be changed by using `Unit` property of `PageSettings` class.
+The measurement units of the page can be changed by using the `Unit` property of `PageSettings` class.
 Default unit value is Pixels.

 {% tabs %}
 {% highlight xaml %}